Anstruther Lifeboat Station: History

 Ever since its founding in 1824, the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS), later to become the RNLI in 1854, would award medals for deeds of gallantry at sea, even if no lifeboats were involved.
-Between 1832 and 1834, 5 medals for gallantry were awarded on three occasions in the Anstruther area.
+Between 1832 and 1834, Five medals for gallantry were awarded on three occasions in the Anstruther area.

 In 1834, the RNIPLS Gold Medal (Second-Service Gold lifeboat) was awarded to Lt.
 Henry Randall, RN, and a RNIPLS Silver Medal (Second-Service Silver lifeboat) to Chief Boatman Kenneth McCulloch, for the rescue of seven crew off the schooner Wanderer, when it was wrecked at Elie in a storm in 1833.

-Randall had previously been awarded a Gold medal for a rescue off Aberdeen in 1825, and Kenneth McCulloch was awarded the RNIPLS Silver Medal for saving the three crew of the sloop Vine when it was wrecked at Elie harbour on the 6 March 1832.
+Randall had previously been awarded a gold medal for a rescue off Aberdeen in 1825, and Kenneth McCulloch was awarded the RNIPLS Silver Medal for saving the three crew of the sloop Vine when it was wrecked at Elie harbour on the 6 March 1832.

-Silver medals were also awarded to two other coastguards, A Murray and J Mason, for saving the five crew of the schooner John, when it got into trouble during bad weather in December 1833.
+Silver medals were also awarded to two other coastguards, A. Murray and J. Mason, for saving the five crew of the schooner John, when it got into trouble during bad weather in December 1833.

 On Thursday 1 June 1865, following his visit to the town, the deputy Inspector of Lifeboats recommended to the RNLI committee of management, that a lifeboat station be established at Anstruther.

-A 32-foot self-righting 'Pulling and Sailing' lifeboat, on with sails and (10) oars, was dispatched to the town.
+A 32 ft self-righting 'Pulling and Sailing' lifeboat, on with sails and (10) oars, was dispatched to the town.
 The lifeboat arrived on 18 November 1865, with the day being declared a local holiday.
 Having been conveyed to the town free of charge by the various railway companies, the lifeboat was drawn in procession through the town on its carriage to West Beach.

-"The Institution has just founded a life-boat station at Anstruther, on the coast of Fifeshire, where the fishermen were very anxious to have a life-boat for service to shipwrecked vessels, as well as to fishing-boats, which might be overtaken by storms, and, in running for shelter, might get blown to leeward of the pier, and be wrecked."
+The Institution has just founded a life-boat station at Anstruther, on the coast of Fifeshire, where the fishermen were very anxious to have a life-boat for service to shipwrecked vessels, as well as to fishing-boats, which might be overtaken by storms, and, in running for shelter, might get blown to leeward of the pier, and be wrecked.